Zohaibarfi/Android-Virtual-Devices/README.md

 # Android-Virtual-Devices
 This repository contains a project developed on an Android Virtual Device (AVD), focusing on automation of different tasks using pyhthon scripts and network traffic analysis using Python scripts and Mitmproxy.

+# Environment
+This project was developed and tested on macOS.

 # Project Overview
 The project includes Python automation scripts designed for various tasks on AVDs, enhancing testing and simulation capabilities:
 Python Automation Scripts: